hjwp/www.obeythetestinggoat.com/content/static_site_with_pelican_foundation_pythonanywhere.md

 I decided to make sure I could do that first.

 I started by replacing *index.html* with one of the samples from the foundation site, and checking that it worked.
-The main thing to check was that the css all loaded OK.
+The main thing to check was that the CSS all loaded OK.

 <link>
 <screenshot>

-I actually set up a separatic static files directory with the URL /static/, but in retrospect I think you could get away without that, just using subfolders in the main directory which is already mapped to "/".
+I actually set up a separate static files directory with the URL /static/, but in retrospect I think you could get away without that, just using subfolders in the main directory which is already mapped to "/".

-Then I had the usual pain of fiddlinig with CSS to get the exact column + row alignmment I wanted.
+Then I had the usual pain of fiddling with CSS to get the exact column + row alignment I wanted.
 Made substantially easier by Foundation, yes, but still a hassle.
 By the end I had something like this:

 <screenshot>